 Without a solid and stable roof deck, the integrity of the entire roofing system could be compromised.
 It plays a crucial role in maintaining the structural integrity of the roof, preventing sagging or collapsing and ensuring that the roof can withstand the rigors of various weather conditions over time.

-The underlayment acts as a secondary barrier against water infiltration and helps protect the roof deck from moisture damage.
+The underlayment acts as a secondary barrier against water infiltration and helps protect the roof deck from roof leaks and further roof water damage.
 It’s installed directly on top of the roof deck before the shingles are applied.

 Underlayment is typically made from asphalt-saturated felt or synthetic materials engineered to repel moisture effectively and provide an additional barrier against water infiltration.